sdfpt05/go-event-sourcing/README.md

 ## Future Enhancements

-[] Add authentication and authorization.
-[] Implement logging and monitoring for better observability.
-[] Introduce event versioning to handle changes in event structure.
+- [ ] Introduce event versioning to handle changes in event structure
-[] Write unit and integration tests for each layer.
+- [ ] Write unit and integration tests for each layer
-[] Implement snapshotting to improve performance for large event stores.
+- [ ] Implement Snapshotting Improve performance for large event stores
+- [ ] Implement logging and monitoring for better observability